 - Properly plan your loan repayments to match your financial capabilities to avoid any delay in paying instalments beyond the date you agreed with your Personal Banker.

 - Opt to pay your debts automatically by giving a standing order to the Bank allowing you to rest assured that there will be no additional charges because you neglected to pay instalments.

 - Use alternative channels.
 For example, you can pay utility bills, obtain new cheque books or itemised statements using Internet Banking, or can use the large number of Bank of Cyprus ATMs to withdraw cash.
-Using alternative channels also saves having to queue in-branch and the time it takes to find a parking space, travel costs, and so on.
+Using our digital service channels also saves having to queue in-branch and the time it takes to find a parking space, travel costs, and so on.
 Alternative channels ensure simple, quick service whenever you want, at lower cost, with absolute safety and speed.